Digital television in Malaysia

-In Malaysia, digital television broadcasts, DTV or DHD, can be received via cable, internet, satellite, or via free over-the-air (OTA) digital terrestrial television, much like analogue television broadcasts have been.
-It began in the mid-1990s with the introduction of the Astro satellite television service, now followed by new paid television services in the 2000s, as well as the digitalisation of over-the-air TV, which was expected to be complete by the mid-2010s before being shelved.
-This article discusses various platforms where DTV is applied in Malaysia, including Digital Video Broadcasting (DVB) (DVB-S/DVB-S2 for satellite and DVB-T2 for over-the-air) and Internet Protocol Television (IPTV).
-Following its successful nationwide digital transition on 31 October 2019, the country became the third in Southeast Asia with digital broadcasts after neighbouring Brunei and Singapore.
+In Malaysia, digital television (DTV) broadcasts—whether high-definition (HD) or standard—can be received via cable, internet, satellite, or free over-the-air (OTA) digital terrestrial television, replacing analogue broadcasts.
+The transition began in the mid-1990s with the introduction of the Astro satellite television service, followed by new pay television services in the 2000s and the digitisation of over-the-air TV, which was originally expected to be complete by the mid-2010s before being delayed.

+This article covers the various platforms used for DTV in Malaysia, including Digital Video Broadcasting (DVB)—using DVB-S/DVB-S2 for satellite and DVB-T2 for over-the-air—and Internet Protocol Television (IPTV).
+Following the successful nationwide digital transition on 31 October 2019, Malaysia became the third country in Southeast Asia to implement digital broadcasts, after neighbouring Brunei and Singapore.

 DTV systems

 Satellite television

-The DTV era in Malaysia began with the introduction of direct broadcast pay television service, Astro, in 1996 as part of the commercialisation of space.
-Astro now transmits about 130 local and international TV channels in the MPEG-2 video format through the K_{u} band utilising the MEASAT satellite system's transponders, according to the DVB-S standard.
-Astro's transmission is especially susceptible to rain fade, and complaints of interruption during wet weather are not uncommon in Malaysia, with a tropical climate.
-In December 2011, the Malaysian government announced that free satellite television, NJOI, would be available to customers starting February 2012.
+The DTV era in Malaysia began with the introduction of the direct broadcast pay television service, Astro, in 1996 as part of the commercialisation of space.
+Astro transmits about 130 local and international TV channels in the MPEG-2 video format through the K_{u} band using the MEASAT satellite system's transponders, complying with the DVB-S standard.
+Astro's transmission is susceptible to rain fade, and complaints of service interruption during wet weather are common in Malaysia's tropical climate.
+In December 2011, the Malaysian government announced that a free satellite television service, NJOI, would be available to customers starting February 2012.